-- Number and causes of fires reported - Number of fire-related injuries that required treatment at a medical facility - Number of fire-related deaths - Value of fire-related property damage - 1.
-Document a description of each on-campus student housing facility fire safety systems, including the fire sprinkler systems.
-The Residential Fire Drill Procedures (part of the Residential Fire Drill Policy) provides a building-by-building inventory of the campus fire safety systems.
-All residential buildings are equipped with sprinkler systems. - 2.
-Document the number of regular mandatory supervised fire drills.
-Supervised fire drills are conducted by The Office of Campus Safety once per academic year. - 3.
+- Number and causes of fires reported

+- Number of fire-related injuries that required treatment at a medical facility

+- Number of fire-related deaths

+- Value of fire-related property damage

+- 1. Document a description of each on-campus student housing facility fire safety systems, including the fire sprinkler systems.
+The Residential Fire Drill Procedures (part of the Residential Fire Drill Policy) provides a

+building-by-building inventory of the campus fire safety systems.
+All residential buildings are equipped with sprinkler systems.

+- 2. Document the number of regular mandatory supervised fire drills.
+Supervised fire drills are conducted by The Office of Campus Safety and Security once per academic year. - 3.
 Document policies or rules on portable electrical appliances, smoking, and open flames (such as candles), procedures for evacuation, and fire education and training programs provided to students, faculty, and staff.
 The following guidance documents are available pursuant to this provision: - 4.
 Document plans for future improvements in fire safety, if determined necessary by the University.
 Fire safety systems are tested an inspected every summer and recommended updates are completed. - 5.
 Make, keep, and maintain a log recording all fires in on-campus student housing facilities, including the nature, date, time, and location, and make annual reports to the campus community on such fires.
-All campus fire reports are recorded and maintained electronically by the Office of Campus Safety.
+All campus fire reports are recorded and maintained electronically by the Office of Campus Safety and Security.

-Students and employees should report all fires to the Office of Campus Safety at 843-383-8140.
+Students and employees should report all fires to the Office of Campus Safety and Security at 843-383-8140.

-For more information, please contact: Captain George Mitchell Director of Campus Safety 843-383-8140 gmitchell@coker.edu
+For more information, please contact: Captain Michael Williamson Director of Campus Safety and Security 843-383-8194 mwilliamson@coker.edu